 Some information which we hold may not be made public, for example personal information.

-This publication scheme conforms to the model scheme for schools approved by the Information Commissioner.
+This publication scheme conforms to the model scheme for schools approved by the Information Commissioner, which sets out Swanwick School and Sports College's high-level commitment to proactively publish information.

 A5.2 Values